Using the NCCL Net plugin API#

 - Thename

 field should point to a character string with the name of the network plugin.
-This will be used for all logging, especially whenNCCL_DEBUG=INFO
+This name is used for all logging, especially whenNCCL_DEBUG=INFO

-will ensure a specific network implementation is used, with
+ensures a specific network implementation is used, with a matchingname

 init